zosconnect/sample-nodejs-clients/README.md

 # Sample Node.js applications on z/OS

-This repository contains sample Node.js applications that demonstrates how you can combine data from multiple sources with API orchestration.
+This repository contains sample Node.js applications that demonstrates how you can combine data from multiple sources with API orchestration (sample-1.js and sample-2.js).
 The samples use REST APIs created by [z/OS Connect Enterprise Edition](https://www.ibm.com/support/knowledgecenter/en/SS4SVW_3.0.0/com.ibm.zosconnect.doc/overview/what_is_new.html) to access z/OS applications and data hosted in subsystems such as CICS, IMS and Db2.
 The samples are designed to work on z/OS and non-z/OS environments.

+It also contains another sample of writing a microservices API with Node.js (sample-3.js).
+This sample contains a business rule for claims processing that was extracted from a COBOL program and created as microservices API using Node.js.

 **Note:** For the REST APIs created by z/OS Connect Enterprise Edition, you also have the option to use [zosconnect-node](https://github.com/zosconnect/zosconnect-node) to call the REST APIs.